need47/little-data-scientist/README.md

 ### GitHub
 GitHub is a cloud-based platform for hosting Git repositories, enabling version control, collaboration, and code sharing among developers.

-✨ Students will need a GitHub account (free) and then create the repository named `pick`.
+✨ Students will need a GitHub account (free) and then create an empty repository named `pick`.
 You're going to have a repo like:
 ```
 https://github.com/your-account/pick
 ```